ALASdoo/alasdoo_com_v2/content/english/articles/how-to-build-a-culture-that-matches-your-brand.md

 Recent changes have been met with great enthusiasm and truly reflect the core values and principles of the company.
 Constantly looking for new ways to improve, the company has been pushing the boundaries and taking bold steps to align the culture with the values.
 We are not satisfied with just being okay, we’re aiming for greatness.
 Therefore, we will keep pushing, challenging the status quo, and striving to build a culture that truly reflects who we are and what we believe in.

 Creating a culture that aligns with [our values](/our-story#values) and goals is a constant effort, one that requires constant vigilance to ensure that our company culture doesn't devolve into a cutthroat environment where only the ruthless thrive.
 This is why we make it a priority to regularly take a step back and assess the pulse of the culture.
-By transparently communicating our values, mission, and vision, we empower our team to not just survive, but to thrive in a culture that aligns with their own personal values and goals.
+By transparently communicating our values, mission, and vision, we empower our team to not just survive but to thrive in a culture that aligns with their own personal values and goals.
 Together, we're building a culture that's not just good for business, but good for the soul.
-And it's not just talk; every aspect of our business - from how we interact with one another and our clients to the layout of our meeting rooms and company’s website - reflects our values.
+And it's not just talk; every aspect of our business - from how we interact with one another and our clients to the layout of our meeting rooms and the company’s website - reflects our values.
 Visitors are greeted with a visual representation of our values as soon as they step foot in the door, serving as a constant reminder of the principles that drive us to be better.

 ## Fostering the culture you desire